Thuy2y2c/bocchithebot/README.md

 2. npm i to install all the packages we needed
 3. add the password, username, prefix to the config.json file
 5. once done just node . and we going

+### pls contribute
+i am lonely and sad i really want to maintain this bot until its perfectly good. help me do bot :(